Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

-Arctic FoxThe arctic fox is dark gray to bluish-brown in the summer.
+Arctic FoxThe arctic fox is dark gray to brown to bluish-brown in the summer.
 In the winter, its fur is white or creamy white.
-It has a long bushy tail, a short nose, and small curled back ears.
+It has a long bushy tail, a short nose, and small ears.
 It has short, stubby legs and thick fur.
 Its short legs and nose, thick fur, and small ears are adaptations that help it survive in cold climates.
-Because its legs are so short and its ears and nose are small, they is less of the fox exposed to the cold.
+Because its legs are so short and its ears and nose are small, there is less of the fox exposed to the cold.

 Range